PzAz04Maus/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/_Master.md

 Using Control: A character who has Control over an opponent has several options available to him, depending on his current Control value.
 Each of the following actions has a minimum Control which the attacker must have.

- •Increase Control (minimum 1): The attacker attempts to consolidate his hold on his victim, making another attack to grapple.
+ - Increase Control (minimum 1): The attacker attempts to consolidate his hold on his victim, making another attack to grapple.
 If the attack succeeds, it inflicts no damage, but its margin of success is added to the character’s current Control.

-•Compliance Hold (minimum 2): Pain and the threat of (further) physical injury can go a long way toward discouraging continued aggression.
+ - Compliance Hold (minimum 2): Pain and the threat of (further) physical injury can go a long way toward discouraging continued aggression.
 The attacker makes a close combat attack against the victim, receiving a bonus equal to half his current Control.
 If it succeeds, it inflicts no damage.
 However, for the purposes of morale (see p.
 159), the victim becomes subject to a number of threat conditions equal to half the attacker’s margin of success.

-• Disarm (minimum 4): Normally, a disarm is accomplished with a called shot to the limb holding the weapon.
+ -  Disarm (minimum 4): Normally, a disarm is accomplished with a called shot to the limb holding the weapon.
 An attacker who doesn’t want to inflict injury instead makes a close combat attack against the victim, opposed by a Muscle attribute check on the victim’s part.
 If the attacker succeeds, the victim drops whatever is in one hand of the attacker’s choice.
 With a margin of success of 5 or more, the victim releases the contents of both hands.

- • Attack (minimum 4): The attacker uses his dominance and leverage to make a joint bend the way it isn’t supposed to, or to get a blade into the victim’s eye socket.
+ - Attack (minimum 4): The attacker uses his dominance and leverage to make a joint bend the way it isn’t supposed to, or to get a blade into the victim’s eye socket.
 He makes a normal close combat attack, but adds his Control as a bonus to the skill check.
 If this bonus exceeds +5, it is subject to the normal cap of +5, but any remaining bonus is applied to reducing the penalty of any called strike the attacker chooses to make.

- • Choke Out (minimum of victim’s Muscle +3): Despite the name, this maneuver doesn’t cut off the victim’s air supply, but rather the blood flow to his brain.
+ - Choke Out (minimum of victim’s Muscle +3): Despite the name, this maneuver doesn’t cut off the victim’s air supply, but rather the blood flow to his brain.
 It requires an entire exchange of fire to accomplish – the attacker must declare it as his first action, and it has a Speed equal to the attacker’s starting initiative.
 At the end of the exchange of fire, if the attacker still has the minimum control necessary to start this maneuver, the victim makes a Fitness check.
 If this Fitness check succeeds, the victim falls unconscious.